 Jun 20, 2017|

 Are you searching for a Packing List for an Antarctica Cruise, but not sure where to start?
 No problem!
-I was lucky enough to do a 9-day Polar Circle Air-Cruise in February of 2015 and lucky for you I know what to pack and what to leave at home.
-We explore everything from a warm Parka, to gloves, hats, scarves, sunscreen, binoculars, winter boots, and all the other Antarctica equipment you’ll need to pack an Antarctica tour or cruise.
-Read on for my complete and comprehensive Antarctica Cruise Packing List.
+I was lucky enough to do a 9-day Polar Circle Air-Cruise in February of 2015, with Antarctica 21, and lucky for you I know what to pack and what to leave at home.
+We explore everything from a warm Parka to gloves, hats, scarves, sunscreen, binoculars, winter boots, and all the other Antarctica equipment you’ll need to pack an Antarctica tour or cruise.

-NOTE: Before packing, check if your cruise provides any equipment!
 Some cruise companies will provide parkas and rubber boots.
 You should also check if the cruise offers laundry service.
 For those of you that have planned an extensive South America trip and don’t want to lug jackets and boots along with you, there are some companies in Ushuaia that will rent equipment!
-Whether you are flying across the Drake Passage a planning an Antarctica Cruise & Antarctica Tour, this Packing List for Antarctica has you covered!
+If you are Visiting Chile and are flying across the Drake Passage or Visiting Argentina and planning an Antarctica Cruise & Antarctica Tour, this Packing List for Antarctica has you covered!

 One thing is for sure, you need to layer!
 When you dress in layers, you create pockets of air in each layer of clothing which provides more heat than just wearing 1 heavy layer.
 With that said, don’t overdo it!
 If you are too warm and begin to perspire, you will lose body heat quickly, especially while in cold weather conditions.
 Synthetic fibers like polar fleece and polyester can provide the best insulation, even when wet.

 - Waterproof pants that will fit over multiple layers

 - Bathing suit: used for the polar plunge!